wanmok/metametric/docs/index.md

 ## Defining a Metric

-If you want to implement a new metric based on structure (and substructure) matching, you can simply leverage the built-in matching algorithms by **just focusing on the structure of interests**.
-For example, if you want to implement `s_match` for the [Abstract Meaning Representation (AMR)](https://aclanthology.org/W13-2322/) parsing task, what you have to do is to write down its structures (i.e., `Prop` and `AMR`), and then define the matching between them:
+If you want to implement a *new* metric based on structure (and substructure) matching, you can leverage the built-in matching algorithms and **just focus on the structure of interests**.
+For example, if you want to implement `s_match` for [Abstract Meaning Representation (AMR)](https://aclanthology.org/W13-2322/) parsing, you need only define dataclasses for the relevant structures (here, `Prop` for AMR propositions and `AMR` for AMR graphs), and then define the matching between them:

 <div class="code-typing">